dannsam/xenko-docs/manual/sprites/import-sprite-sheets.md

 You can import sprite sheets created in Photoshop or similar software.
 You add sprite sheets just like any other kind of asset.

-1. Drag the sprite sheet file from Windows Explorer to the Game Studio **asset view**.
+1. Drag the sprite sheet file from Explorer to the Game Studio **asset view**.

     <p>
     <video autoplay loop class="responsive-video" poster="media/drag-and-drop-sprite-sheet.jpg">